trisolaris-labs/tokens/README.md

 Create a PR adding your token logo to the `assets` folder.
 Create a new folder with your token address (with properly formatted capitalization) and add a `logo.svg` file inside the directory.

-Add your token metadata to list.json with the following data:
+Add your token metadata to the end of list.json with the following data:

 ```
 {